slviajero/tinybasic/MANUAL.md

 SET 21 controls the array creation behaviour.
 With SET 21, 1 the language creates arrays in the range of 0 to 10 with DIM A(10) i.e. in Microsoft conventions.
 With SET 21, 0 the array limits are 1 to 10.

 SET 22 sets a group of parameters and can be used to set the interpreter personality.
 SET 22, "Microsoft" makes the language as MS BASIC compatible as possible.
 SET 22, "Apple1" makes it Apple 1 BASIC compatible.
 This is the default.
 SET 22, "PaloAlto" makes the language Palo Alto BASIC compatible and forces integer mode.

+SET 23 disables or enables lower case names.
+Default are uppercase names.
+All names on input are converted to upper case.
+SET 23,1 enables lower case letters in names.
+This needs to be set before entering program lines or interactive commands.
+It does not change already defined variables.
+It only affects tokenisation and not the existing objects.

+SET 24 sets the precision of the floating point output.
+Default is 5 digits output after the comma.
+SET 24, n sets this to n digits.

 More SET parameter will be implemented in the future.